-We are planning to hold our annual tea dance that was due to be held on Sunday 29 November at Thameside School.
+We have had to cancel our annual tea dance that was due to be held on Sunday 29 November at Thameside School.
 Here is a crib so that you can see what was planned

 and if you follow this link https://my.strathspey.org/dd/list/28220/ you will get a listing with links to cribs and videos of the dances.
 February is a long time ahead, and we are keeping our fingers crossed that the situation will have improved sufficiently for this to go ahead – even if you have to bring your own pudding!

-In the meantime you can find a variety of ways to keep in touch with dancing.
+There are a variety of ways to keep in touch with dancing on-line.

 If you are on Facebook you can look for “Tunes in the Hoose” – musicians located in different places, and even in different countries, magically playing together.
 The original concept was thought up by Martin MacLeod Snr, a founding member of Capercaillie, inspired by Shetland accordionist Peter Wood, who was posting daily ‘tunes in his hoose’ whilst in isolation.
 The initial collaboration between Martin and Peter was stitched together by Martin MacLeod Jr, a filmmaker based in Glasgow, marking the start of the internationally-acclaimed community known as “Tunes in the Hoose.”